cloudmesh-community/book/chapters/iot/tools.md

 Markdown
 --------

-MarkDown is a format convention that produces nicely formated text with simple ASCII text.
+MarkDown is a format convention that produces nicely formatted text with simple ASCII text.
 Markdown has very good support for editors that render the final output in a view window next to the editor pane.
 Two such editors are